f22217/ftp/README.md

 # ftp
-FTP project using the RFC 959
+FTP project using the RFC 959 coded during my secoond year at Epitech.